sidpalas/hugo-gcp-deploy/README.md

     - Configures VM docker install to be able to use google container registry
 5) Run `$make deploy`
     - Builds hugo site
-    - Builds nginx based docker container containing site files
+    - Builds caddy based docker container containing site files
     - Tags and pushes to gcr
     - Removes currently running containers on VM
     - Starts container on VM using new container image
 6) Run `$make list-vms` --> create A record for domain (not automated)
     - Go to your DNS provider and point your domain to the VM static IP
+    - It's also useful to add a www CNAME record (to automatiaclly point requests like www.my-website.com to my-website.com)

 ### TODO:
-- Set up HTTPS
-- Adjust nginx config
+- Tune caddy config
+- Add CDN (eventually)